-The National Fire Service College (NFSC), Nagpur and other State fire training centres across the country are key institutions involved in improving the level of fire personnel knowledge and their overall capabilities to face the challenges of fire-fighting.
-The RMSI team surveyed NFSC Nagpur and pilot State/UTs fire training centres across the country and studied their programs to delineate their role and relationship for improvement in training facilities for fire personnel in the country.
+The National Fire Service College (NFSC), Nagpur and other State Fire Training Centers across the country are key institutions involved in improving the level of fire personnel knowledge and their overall capabilities to face the challenges of fire-fighting.
+The RMSI team surveyed NFSC Nagpur and Pilot State/UTs Fire Training Centers across the country and studied their programs to delineate their role and relationship for improvement in training facilities for fire personnel in the country.

-Human resource bottlenecks at various levels of training fire officials (such as refresher's training, breathing training in smoke, industrial training, specialized training to handle high rise fires, etc.) to different cadre of officials, issue of language in training; physical fitness; duty patterns (8 hours and 12 hours versus 24 hours); availability of accommodation in fire-stations; pay-scale structures, and promotion progression etc. are being studied in detail and recommendations will be made for their implementation.
+Human resource bottlenecks at various levels of training fire officials (such as refresher's training, breathing training in smoke, industrial training, specialized training to handle high-rise fires, etc.) to different cadre of officials, issue of language in training; physical fitness; duty patterns (8 hours and 12 hours versus 24 hours); availability of accommodation in fire-stations; pay-scale structures, and promotion progression etc. are studied in detail and recommendations were made for their implementation.